One of the most important parts of any facility is the electrical distribution system.

 If you have a fault occurring at some point, then just the fuse or circuit breaker that feeds that circuit will open up and will leave everything else operating.
 So you won't have a blackout condition, the rest of the building is up and running, and you can quickly identify the problem and fix it.

-There are several other benefit of Selective Coordination.
+There are several other benefits of Selective Coordination.
 A Selectively Coordinated system:

 1. For fuse systems, 600V or less, use the published selectivity ratios (presented in the next section).
 The ratios apply for all overcurrent conditions including overloads and short-circuit currents.
 Using the fuse selectivity ratio method is easy and quick.
 There is no need to use time-current curves.